malimalimeow/malimalimeow/README.md

 ```
 ---

-Waiting for the right company to break my loop!
+> **"Waiting for the right company to break my loop!"**
-A proactive career changer balancing warehouse operations by day and compiling full-stack solutions by night.
+> A proactive career changer balancing warehouse operations by day and compiling full-stack solutions by night. <3
-Ready to deploy my builder mindset full-time!<3

 ### 🛠️ My Tech Stack:
 **🚀 Languages & Frameworks**